Muktinath Tour Package - Overview

 "Our Religious Muktinath Tour Package main objective is to ease devotees in visiting Muktinath Temple located in the remote area of Nepal from Kathmandu, Pokhara, Chennai, Bangalore or Delhi providing various travel options.
 Here you can get all the information about the temple, its attraction, and various ways to get there, roadmap, the best time to travel, required permits and suggested tour itinerary."

 Almost every Muktinath Yatra Package commence with either driving (206 km & takes 6/7 hrs) or flying (25 mins) from Kathmandu to Pokhara.
 On the way, visit Manakamana Devi Temple via Cable Car Ride (15 mins).
 Next day, either drive (175 km & takes 7/8 hrs) or fly (15 mins) to Jomsom.
-Afterward, drive to Ranipauwa (20 km & takes 1 hr) and hike for half hour to reach up to the temple.
+Afterward, drive to Ranipauwa (20 km & takes 1 hr) and hike for half an hour to reach up to the temple.
 Visit an ancient sacred Muktinath Temple, take a holy bath in 108 waterspouts & two holy Kunda (ponds) then follow the same route back to Kathmandu.

 About Muktinath Temple: